ZeldOcarina/nu-dentistry/dental-financing.md

     dentist care and poor dental hygiene.
 From being a dentist that takes Care Credit to offering our own in-house financing, our staff work with you to make everything easier.
-If you have any questions or concerns about how it all works, don’t hesitate to reach out to us at (832) 916-4144!
+If you have any questions or concerns about how it all works, don’t hesitate to reach out to us at <a href='tel:+8329164144' title='Click to Call Us'>(832) 916-4144</a>!
 Our dentists are super friendly and we’re always happy to give you the answers you need.
   appointment_button: true
   section: ''
 - template: faq-2